boraanand/x9115RAN/hw/code/8/Report.md

 3. Check the different between the central tendencies is not some small effect.
 4. Check if the distributions are significantly different;

-The experiment was repeated 20 times, ie, each algorithm was run 20 times to optimze model DTLZ7 and then their final eras were compared to determine the rank.
+The experiment was repeated 20 times, ie, each algorithm was run 20 times to optimize model DTLZ7 and then their final eras were compared to determine the rank.

 ##III.
 Results
 -----------------------------